Usbac/borealis/docs/en/stdlib/file.md

 `getSize(string filename): any`

 Returns the size of the file in bytes.
-If the file does not exists or is not accesible `null` is returned.
+If the file does not exist or is not accessible `null` is returned.

 ```borealis
 File.getSize('file.txt'); # Returns 471056 if the file size is '471,1 kB'